xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/concepts.md

     It *does not mean* guicey loads all bundles in classpath!

 !!! tip
-    ServiceLoader and property based lookups are always enabled, but you can switch them off if required with `.disableBundleLookup()` bundle option.
+    ServiceLoader and property based look-ups are always enabled, but you can switch them off if required with `.disableBundleLookup()` bundle option.